vCloud-DFTBA/Viettel-Digital-Talent-2023/1. Containerization/Le-Trong-Minh/README.md

 To get small Docker images, we can don't use docker-slim to catch-all, but then you need to spend time implementing the other techniques.
 Or we do use docker-slim, but then we need to invest time to write automated system-level tests which identify problems in the slimmed-down container.

-`With this simple web application we can use docker-slim but for more complex applications a lot more care is needed `
+`Docker-slim can be used with this straightforward web application, but much more caution is required for apps that are more sophisticated.`

 # 4. REFERENCES

 - https://docs.docker.com/